Solving particle-antiparticle and cosmological constant problems: Explanation of cosmological acceleration

+The operators in Eq. (\ref{upperhyperb}) act in momentum representation and {\it at this stage, we have no spatial coordinates yet}.
+For describing the motion of particles in terms of spatial coordinates, we must define the position operator.
+A question: is there a law defining this operator?
 The postulate that the coordinate and momentum representations are related by the Fourier transform was taken at the dawn of quantum theory by analogy with classical electrodynamics, where the coordinate and wave vector representations are related by this transform.
 But the postulate has not been derived from anywhere, and there is no experimental confirmation of the postulate beyond the nonrelativistic semiclassical approximation.
 Heisenberg, Dirac, and others argued in favor of this postulate but, for example, in the problem of describing photons from distant stars, the connection between the coordinate and momentum representations should be not through the Fourier transform, but as shown in \cite{book}.
-However, since, PAC involves only nonrelativistic bodies then, as follows from the above remarks, the position operator in momentum representation can be defined as usual, i.e., as ${\bf r}=i\hbar \partial /\partial {\bf p}$ where ${\bf p}$ is the momentum.
-Then in semiclassical approximation, we can treat ${\bf p}$ and ${\bf r}$ as usual vectors.
+However, since, PAC involves only nonrelativistic bodies then the position operator in momentum representation can be defined as usual, i.e., as ${\bf r}=i\hbar \partial /\partial {\bf p}$, and in semiclassical approximation, we can treat ${\bf p}$ and ${\bf r}$ as usual vectors.